UTC Combustor and Turbine Aerothermal Interaction

 At TU Darmstadt, scientists from three institutes contribute to the research in aero-engines with the industry partner Rolls-Royce Deutschland.

-The UTC is directed by Prof. Heinz-Peter Schiffer (Institute of Gas Turbines and Aerospace Propulsion, GLR (opens in new tab)).
-Additionally, the heads of institute Prof. Christian Hasse (Institute of Simulation of reactive Thermo-Fluid Systems, STFS (opens in new tab)) and Prof. Andreas Dreizler (Institute of Reactive Flows and Diagnostics, RSM (opens in new tab)) and their teams contribute to the success of the cooperation.
+The UTC is directed by Prof. Heinz-Peter Schiffer (Institute of Gas Turbines and Aerospace Propulsion, (opens in new tab)).
+Additionally, the heads of institute Prof. Christian Hasse (Institute of Simulation of reactive Thermo-Fluid Systems, GLR (opens in new tab)) and Prof. Andreas Dreizler (Institute of Reactive Flows and Diagnostics, STFS (opens in new tab)) and their teams contribute to the success of the cooperation.
+RSM

 Together, the institutes provide significant knowledge in the areas of experimental measurements and investigations of combustion processes (RSM) and the compressor and turbine stage (GLR), as well as numerical counterparts for combustion modeling (STFS) and fluid flow simulations of compressor and turbine (GLR).